 Vacations Can Be Cheaper At The Last Minute

-To save money on vacations, consider booking flights last minute when tickets are often cheaper.
+Consider booking flights last minute when tickets are often cheaper to save money on vacations.
+Last-minute trips work if you and your family are flexible and will have several alternative places in mind.
 You can book early morning flights.
 Your kids may hate you (mine have and still recall these times), but they can sleep on the plane.
-Last-minute trips work if you and your family are flexible and will several alternative places in mind.

-If you have more than one driver in your car, driving vacations works if everyone is comfortable in a car for hours at a time.
+If you have more than one driver in your car, driving vacations works if everyone is comfortable in a car for hours.
 It works well when everyone enjoys the ride, and it’s a “spur of the moment” adventure.
 Planning stops are vital for breaks.

 Our kids easily slept in the car, so it often defeated the purpose of going on scenic routes.
 When we woke them, they were often crabby.
 We haven’t gone away together in a long while.
 When we do, we plan to visit colleges soon.